joschobart/hattrick_fun_with_flags/CODE_OF_CONDUCT.rst

 ===========

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Code of Conduct Committee at
-<conduct@kernel.org>.
-All complaints will be reviewed and investigated
-and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Code of Conduct Committee is obligated to maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting joschobart.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances. joschobart is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.